 There’s something we don’t often talk about on travel blogs.
 It’s how travel can, well… be mind-numbingly boring sometimes!

 Luckily, podcasts have gotten me through many long journeys.
-It is through travel that I became a podcast addict.
+And it is through travel that I became a podcast addict.

 1. 99% Invisible